Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Pricing for QuickBooks Payroll breaks down into three tiers:

 The Core plan includes full-service payroll, which automates all your taxes and forms.
 It also covers 401(k) plans and health benefits.

 With the Premium plan, you get access to more HR support, workers’ compensation administration, and QuickBooks Time is included for anywhere employee time-tracking.

 Elite plans come with prioritized customer support available 24/7.
 They’ll also help you deploy the QuickBooks to ensure everything is set up right.

 The reason QuickBooks payroll isn’t my overall choice is that it’s less budget-friendly than some of the comparable solutions like OnPay and Gusto.
 It’s a little more expensive out of the box and there are some annoying fees, like paying extra for 1099 workers.

-But, if you are already set up on QuickBooks, this is an appealing option.
-It’s going to dovetail right into your workflows.
+And if you are already set up on QuickBooks, this is an even more appealing option.
+It’s going to dovetail right into your workflows without any hiccups.